-The areas of interest represented among the art

-history faculty are broad, spanning many centuries of European, American, and Asian art.
+The areas of interest represented among the art history faculty are broad, spanning many centuries of European, American, African and Asian art.
 On-site study is available to students who enroll in the Foreign Study Program in Rome, Italy, offered annually in the spring term.
-The mission of the Department of Art History includes providing courses and training to majors and preprofessionals in the discipline, offering general courses to develop visual literacy and art-historical awareness in the college at large, and promoting overall understanding of the visual arts in the contemporary world.
-Students majoring in art history are well-prepared for graduate study, and an advanced degree in art history can lead to careers in scholarship and teaching, museum work, commercial art galleries, auction houses, arts administration, and public and private art foundations.
+The Department of Art History provides wide-ranging courses and disciplinary training to majors; offers gateway courses that develop visual literacy and art-historical awareness in the college at large; and aims to promote broad understanding of the visual arts in the contemporary world.

+Students majoring in art history are well-prepared for graduate study, and an advanced degree in art history can lead to careers in scholarly research and teaching, museum work, commercial art galleries, auction houses, arts administration, and public and private art foundations.
 In addition, many art history students have followed their undergraduate studies with professional training in law, business, and medicine.
-Most art history courses carry no prerequisite and are open to first-year students.
+Most art history courses carry no prerequisites and are open to first-year students.
 Questions about specific courses should be directed to the appropriate faculty member.